Research

-My third major area of interest deals with the built environmetn and the landscape of the “Global Mediterranean” – how globalization has spread a particular understanding of the “Mediterranean” around the world.
-This project originates from my dissertation, Landscapes of Spanish-Colonial Revival: Visual Culture and Urban Development in Southern California at SUNY Binghamton (which is being reshaped into a book manuscript).
-In my dissertation, I examined the historical and political implications of Spanish-Colonial Revival architecture becoming a part of Southern California’s ‘heritage’ and vernacular landscape, and how it became known as “Mediterranean.”
-Specifically, I am interested in how this Mediterranean ideal is created, commodified and reproduced via the built environments around the world (such as Africa and the Middle East).
-In an article published in Home Cultures, I discuss the way in which this architecture is shaped by history, ideology, and the local political-economy.
-At the same time, I am interested in how buildings can be racist and/or produce racism.
-This is something I address in an article Sociological Inquiry.
-I have also examined contemporary and historical tensions regarding Islamic and Near Eastern themes and motifs in California architecture amidst rampant Islamophobia in an article published in Cities.
-Specifically, I argue that California’s contemporary landscape was constructed and legitimized by negotiating the paranoia of the “Other,” the fear of decay and creating a sense of security in architecture.
+Another area of interest deals with the built environment and the landscape of the “Global Mediterranean” – how globalization has spread a particular understanding of the “Mediterranean” worldwide.
+This project originates from my dissertation, Landscapes of Spanish-Colonial Revival: Visual Culture and Urban Development in Southern California at SUNY Binghamton.
+In my dissertation, I examined the historical and political implications of Spanish-Colonial Revival architecture becoming a part of Southern California’s ‘heritage’ and vernacular landscape and how it became known as “Mediterranean.”
+Specifically, I am interested in how this Mediterranean ideal is created, commodified, and reproduced via the built environments worldwide (such as Africa and the Middle East).
+I discuss how history, ideology, and the local political economy shape architecture in an article published in Home Cultures.
+At the same time, I have examined contemporary and historical tensions regarding Islamic and Near Eastern themes and motifs in California architecture amidst rampant Islamophobia in an article published in Cities.
+Specifically, I argue that California’s contemporary landscape was constructed and legitimized by negotiating the paranoia of the “Other,” the fear of decay, and creating a sense of security in architecture.
+An additional article in Sociological Inquiry asks, “Can buildings be racist?”
+Looking overseas, in an article in the International Journal of Urban and Regional Research, Martin J. Murray (University of Michigan) and I discuss the “fantasyscapes” of South Africa’s casino resorts.
+This paper examined the use of “Italian” themes in these hotels.
+Using this as a jumping-off point, my article in City and Community looks at a gated community in Istanbul, Turkey, to discuss the proliferation of Mediterranean-style gated communities worldwide.

 Other Work: Visual Culture